QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 \end{array}\right]
 $$ (eqn:circulant)

-(It is also possible to create a circulant matrix by creating the transpose of the above matrix, in which case only the first column needs to be specified.)
+It is also possible to construct a circulant matrix by creating the transpose of the above matrix, in which case only the first column needs to be specified.

-Let's write some Python code to generate a circulant matrix in this way.
+Let's write some Python code to generate a circulant matrix.

 ```{code-cell} ipython3
 @njit